Current Notices

 Store Guidelines

-As we move into the winter months with increased occurrences of flu and other contagious viruses, staff, volunteers, and shoppers are asked not to enter the store if they are not feeling well.
+As there continue to be increased occurrences of flu and other contagious viruses, staff, volunteers, and shoppers are asked not to enter the store if they are not feeling well.

 The Closet of Greater Herndon